sambowyergis/sambowyergis.github.io/_pages/about.md

 author_profile: true
 ---

-I'm a final-year Geography BSc student at the University of St Andrews, specialising in GIS and marine spatial planning.
+I'm a penultimate-year Geography BSc student at the University of St Andrews, specialising in GIS and marine spatial planning.
 My work sits at the intersection of spatial data analysis, offshore renewable energy, and maritime operations.